 Screening

-A blood cholesterol level test Measuring lipid levels The body needs fats for growth and energy.
+A blood cholesterol level test Measuring lipid levels The body needs fats (lipids) for growth and energy.
 It also uses them to synthesize hormones and other substances needed for the body’s activities.
-The body may deposit excess fat in blood vessels and... read more should be done for all children between 9 and 11 years of age and at least once for all adolescents between 17 and 21 years of age.
-More frequent testing may be recommended for obese adolescents or those with a family history of high cholesterol.
+The body may deposit excess fat in blood vessels... read more should be done for all children between 9 and 11 years of age and again between 17 and 21 years of age.
+More frequent testing may be recommended for young children and adolescents with obesity or those with a family history of high cholesterol or heart disease.

-Sexually active adolescents are screened for common sexually transmitted infections (STIs) Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted infections may be caused... read more , such as gonorrhea Screening for gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more
+Once adolescents are sexually active, doctors may screen them every year for common sexually transmitted infections (STIs) Overview of Sexually Transmitted Infections (STIs) Sexually transmitted infection (STI) refers to an infection that is passed through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with an infected partner... read more , such as gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more

 Most of a routine health care visit involves a psychosocial screening interview and counseling.
 The screening interview includes questions regarding the home environment, academic achievement and goals, activities and hobbies, engagement in risk-taking behaviors Intellectual and Behavioral Development During adolescence, children become young adults.
 They undergo striking physical, intellectual, and emotional changes.
 However, the path to adulthood is not a straight line.
 Adolescents do not... read more , mental health Overview of Psychosocial Problems in Adolescents Psychologic and social (psychosocial) problems, particularly involving behavioral and school issues, are more common during adolescence than at any other time during childhood.
 Adolescents are... read more , and emotional health Emotional Development During adolescence, children become young adults.
 They undergo striking physical, intellectual, and emotional changes.
 However, the path to adulthood is not a straight line.
 Adolescents do not... read more .
 Counseling usually revolves around physical and psychosocial development Social and Psychologic Development During adolescence, children become young adults.
 They undergo striking physical, intellectual, and emotional changes.
 However, the path to adulthood is not a straight line.
 Adolescents do not... read more , healthy lifestyles, and injury prevention.